 The NSGA Personal Best Tour

-We are traveling the country to promote health and wellness and raise awareness about opportunities for 50+ adults to participate in local, state and national senior games.
-At each event we will introduce Personal Best Award athletes whose stories on and off the field inspire others and show that “It’s Never Too Late to Get in the Game.”
+Each year we travel around the country to promote health and wellness and raise awareness about opportunities for 50+ adults to get moving and to participate in local, state and national senior games.
+At each event we introduce Personal Best Award athletes whose examples on and off the field inspire others and show that “It’s Never Too Late to Get in the Game.”

 Personal Best Tour in Greenville, North Carolina - October 25, 2013